tassalor1/paraceptor/jetson_nano_readme.md

     Choose "Camera IMX477 Dual."
     Save pin changes and reboot when prompted.

-check cv2 is using gstreamer
+check cv2 is using gstreamer. if it says no use cv2 with it
 ```
 python3 -c "import cv2; print(cv2.getBuildInformation())"
 ```